christiskatsouris/PredictiveAccuracy/README.md

 [2] Katsouris, C. (2021).
 "Forecast Evaluation in Large Cross-Sections of Realized Volatility". arXiv preprint [arXiv:2112.04887](https://arxiv.org/abs/2112.04887).

+## Code of Coduct

+Please note that the ‘PredictiveAccuracy’ project will be released with a Contributor Code of Coduct (under construction).
+By contributing to this project, you agree to abide by its terms.

 ## Declerations

 The author declares no conflicts of interest.